VZhyrytskiy/JS-Fundamentals/README.md

+# JS-Fundamentals, JS-AOF,
-# JS-Fundamentals, JS-AOF, Modern JavaScript: Promises, Iterators
+# Modern JavaScript: Promises, Async Functions, Iterators

 ## Requirements

-### Installed:
+### Install the following software:
 1. Node.js
 2. Git

-## Steps
+### Install the following packages
-Run this steps from the command line
+Run this commands from the command line
-1. > npm install -g gulp
+> npm install -g gulp

+## Run the project
+Run the following command from the command line in the project root folder
-2. > npm install
+> npm start
-3. > gulp